 An education intervention was delivered during a session at a routinely-scheduled educational workshop at GP Synergy.

-Components of the educational intervention include:
+Components of the educational package included:

 - a 40-min face-to-face registrar education session at the FUSION Workshop